GRI-Mech 1.2

 to reproduce closely the

-main combustion characteristics predicted by the full mechanism, GRI-Mech
+main combustion characteristics predicted by the full mechanism, GRI-Mech.

 The two sets are:

-By clicking the corresponding icons above, (remember to select aload to disk
+By clicking the corresponding icons above, (remember to select aload to disk option in your Mosaic

 application) you can download files with the

 reduced mechanisms.
-These are ASCII files in the CHEMKIN II
+These are ASCII files in the CHEMKIN II format.
+For the

 thermodynamics data you must use thermo12.dat, the thermodynamics data of

-.
+GRI-Mech.
 The thermo12.dat file can be

 downloaded from the